-Risks relating to changes in policies on renewable energy
+Risks relating to changes in policies on renewable energy and Government subsidies

-The increased use of energy from renewable sources constitutes an important part of the measures needed in the UK and elsewhere to reduce greenhouse gas emissions in order to comply with the UNFCCC, Paris Agreement and domestic legal obligations.
+The increased use of energy from renewable sources constitutes an important part of the measures needed to reduce greenhouse gas emissions in the UK in order to comply with the UNFCCC, Paris Agreement and domestic legal obligations.

-If at any point the UK government or international community were to withdraw, reduce or change support for the increased use of energy from renewable sources, including generation of electricity from wind, for whatever reason, this may have a material adverse effect on the support of national or international authorities in respect of the promotion of the use of energy from renewable sources, including in respect of wind generation in the UK.
-This may affect the Company's future investment opportunities if this reduces the value of the green benefits that such opportunities are entitled to.
+If at any point the UK Government were to withdraw, reduce or change support for the renewable energy, including the generation of electricity from wind, this may have a material adverse effect on the support of national or international authorities in respect of the promotion of the use of energy from renewable sources, including wind generation.
+The Company cannot guarantee that the UK Government's policy regarding subsidies in respect of renewable energy, such as ROCs and CFDs, will not change.
+This may affect the Company's future investment opportunities if this reduces the value of the government subsidies that such opportunities are entitled to.